MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad.md

 ## Step 6: Create the site collection

-In this step, you'll create a team site collection with two administrators: One as a Windows administrator and one as a federated (Microsoft Entra ID) administrator.
+In this step, you create a team site collection with two administrators: One as a Windows administrator and one as a federated (Microsoft Entra ID) administrator.

 1. Open the SharePoint Central Administration site.
 2. Navigate to **Application Management** > **Create site collections** > **Create site collections**.